55+ Video Marketing Statistics to Drive Your Strategy in 2025

 AI, content repurposing, and the future of video

 Using the right AI tool for repurposing videos saves time and increases output.
-Goldcast Content Lab helps B2B marketers harness AI to do all of the above and more.
+Goldcast Content Lab helps B2B marketers harness AI to automate video creation and distribute at scale.

-Here’s an example.
 Hootsuite’s Manager of Webinar Marketing, Stacy Combest, runs the brand’s webinars on Goldcast’s virtual event platform.
-Then, she uses Content Lab to automate the creation of video snippets and transcripts—reducing video content creation time from days to hours. 🎉
+Then, she uses Content Lab to automate the creation of video snippets and transcripts — reducing video content creation time from days to hours. 🎉

 Incorporating our AI tools into her video workflow significantly boosted Hootsuite’s SEO, resulting in a 150% increase in organic traffic to their webinar pages, and a 28% lift in on-demand views.